Skip to content

 2. Create a Ruleset, including all the rules that will be part of the paywall.

-3. Under the Overview tab, create a paywall & start it.
+3. Under the Overview tab, create a paywall and start it.

 4. Once the previous steps are followed, you will be able to see an “Active” paywall.

-When a paywall is started, disabled, or enabled, the retail API invokes the paywall deployer lamda, which packages up the enabled ruleset, creating copies of p.js, p.min.js (minified version), and p.html into S3.
-These files live in something like:
+When a paywall is started, disabled, or enabled, the retail API invokes the paywall deployer lambda, which packages up the enabled ruleset, creating copies of p.js, p.min.js (minified version), and p.html into S3.
+These files live at a path like:

-The first lines of the file you should see var ArcPWPaused = false
+The first lines of the file should show var ArcPWPaused = false.

-If the file contains ArcPWPaused = true, you will need re-deploy the paywall via Admin tool.
+If the file contains ArcPWPaused = true, you will need to re-deploy the paywall via the Admin tool.
 If the issue persists after re-deploying the paywall, please notify the Arc XP Subscriptions team.

 To check if the p.js/p.min.js script is being loaded each time you are loading a page, you will need to inspect the page (Inspect Page In Chrome), and then go into the Sources tab and you will find the p.js/p.min.js file.
 If this script is being executed correctly, you will see the ArcP object under Local Storage/domain.
 The ArcP object contains all the info about the rules, subscriptions, and the count of articles already visited.

-The meaning for each one of the attributes on the ArcP object can be found in Developer Guide: Getting Started With The Paywall.
-Each time a user is visiting a new page, this script runs, then the ArcP object is updated depending of the ruleset you have deployed.
+The meaning for each one of the attributes on the ArcP object can be found in Developer Guide: Setting up a Paywall.
+Each time a user is visiting a new page, this script runs, then the ArcP object is updated depending on the ruleset you have deployed.

 Step 3: Are you experiencing unexpected behavior?

-In case the ArcXP subscriptions team is unable to reproduce the issue in our testing environment, our team will need to take a look into your implementation.
+If the ArcXP Subscriptions team is unable to reproduce the issue in our testing environment, we will need to look at your implementation.
 Please provide links to your code where the paywall was implemented.
 If the issue is not happening for all users:

 • Is it happening in all browsers on the same device?

-• Are you seeing this issue on regular or incognito mode?
+• Are you seeing this issue in regular or incognito mode?

 • Is it happening on different devices for the same user?